 When we look at the world we live in, we are awed by all its wonders.
 We are filled with gratitude at being given the opportunity to be part of it and to live and breathe within it.
 However, the world is far too complex and too vast a place for mere mortals to fully appreciate.
-There are so many things and so many creatures in this world we don’t understand and we will never hope to understand.
-So we are left with an open question: Why?
+There are so many things and so many creatures that we don’t understand, and we will never hope to understand.
+So, we are left with an open question: Why?

 This is true even though Hashem has given man free will to choose between good and evil every day of his life.
 The majestic state of man’s free will within the framework of the created universe represents the pinnacle and glory of the miracle of Creation.

 There are so many people in the world who have rejected the will of Hashem.
 How can that be?
 Mishlei tells us that they are taking advantage of the freedom given to them by Hashem and that this is also serving a purpose.
 Their ultimate fate on the day of retribution is an essential part of that purpose.
 If nothing else, it serves as an essential lesson for those who have not yet made their choice.